wp-plugins/wp-members/readme.txt

 * The default function in the WP-Members user object runs register_redirect() hooked to the wpmem_register_redirect action.
 Previously, this was run at the default priority (10).
 This update moves it to priority 20 (so a custom redirect set at the default priority will run first).
 * Can now customize the plugin's upload directory.
 * Fixes issue with attachment URLs in user profile view when used in multisite.
+* Added new feature settings for turning on/off WP-Members fields in WooCommerce My Account page registration and checkout registration.

 = 3.3.7 =